compendio/goldbug-manual/README.md

         11.1 Creating StarBeam magnets with encryption values 11.1.1 Option "Nova": Encrypt file before file transfer?
              11.1.2 Using a one-time magnet
-             11.1.3 Overview of Magnet URI Standards for Cryptographic Values 11.1.4 Rewind function
+             11.1.3 Overview of Magnet URIs with Cryptographic Values 11.1.4 Rewind function
              11.1.5 Comparison with turtle hopping
         11.2 StarBeam-Upload: transfer a file